 Could Contact Dermatitis Be Causing Yellow Skin Around My Mouth?

-Contact dermatitis is a common cause of yellow discoloration near the mouth.
-Irritation from skincare products, toothpaste, or lip balms can inflame delicate perioral skin, leading to redness and yellowish pigmentation changes.
+Contact dermatitis or perioral dermatitis can cause discoloration near the mouth.
+Irritation from skincare products, toothpaste, sunscreen, lip balms, or topical steroids can inflame delicate perioral skin, leading to scaling, crusting, redness, burning, and uneven color.

 Are Nutritional Deficiencies Responsible for Yellow Skin Around My Mouth?